 This is an interesting release from Vidia, a full 3D racing game with a visual style that looks like an old 2D pixel game has been blown into the modern age.
-It is an interesting look, almost like a racing version of Minecraft and I believe this direction is an unqualified success, visually.
+If you have the Best Servers you can play the game as it has an interesting look, almost like a racing version of Minecraft and I believe this direction is an unqualified success, visually.

 It gives the games its own individual style, with dinky little pixel cars racing around retro looking tracks.

 Don’t let the cute visual style fool you however, as 3D Pixel Racing is actually a pretty hardcore and thoughtful racer, with many elements you just wouldn’t expect from it if you were judging the game just by its appearance.
 The game started life on Nintendo’s WiiWare platform, where it received mixed reviews, with critics seemingly so confused by the cute look that they criticized it for being too difficult.
 I read one review where the reviewer played the title for six hours, slammed the controls then admitted that he had not been using the brake button.
 Now, that may be the fault of the reviewer, but is the game actually any good and more importantly how does it translate to its new-found home on iOS?

 The answers to those two questions are; yes very good, and pretty well actually.

 The game sees you taking control of one of those oh so cute pixel racers and tearing around various courses in some excellent game modes.
 Control is of the tilt variety, with two buttons for brake and accelerate, and another one that appears if you get a turbo.
 The controls work well, but be warned as this game plays more like Real Racing than Mario Kart, so you will have to drive the correct line and brake correctly to get anywhere on the track.
 There is also a selectable level of steering assist to help you out.
 My advice would be to start with full assist on then gradually turn it down as you become more accustomed to the game.
 I wish there was an option of using an onscreen joystick or pad, but it was not to be.